 The first indicator is total loans and borrowings compared to rates.
-While there is no performance range prescribed by legislation, the LGPRF does note an expected range for councils of between 0% and 70%.
+While there is no performance range prescribed by legislation, the LGPRF does note an expected range for councils of between 0 pe rcent and 70 per cent.

 The second indicator is total loans and borrowings repayments compared to rates.
 This measures the level of annual principal and interest repayments against council rate revenue.
-Once again there is no legislated target but the LGPRF notes an expected range of be 0% to 20%.
+Once again there is no legislated target but the LGPRF notes an expected range of be 0 per cent to 20 per cent.